Skill Demand Index

 Which roles need Relevant Experience most:

 Other positions drive 67% of demand.
-Data Analysis also frequently list Relevant Experience as a requirement.
-Skills commonly paired with Relevant Experience include Bachelor's Degree and Data Management Tools.
+Project Management and Data Analysis also frequently list Relevant Experience as a requirement.
+Skills commonly paired with Relevant Experience include SQL and Communication Skills.

 Depth Level Distribution